 Our contact tracers will contact you via phone or text with one of these phone numbers:

-The contact tracer will tell the “contact” that they need to quarantine, or stay at home away from others, for 14 days (two weeks).
-The contact tracer will stay in touch with them every day during that time to check on their symptoms.
+The contact tracer will tell the “contact” that they need to quarantine, or stay at home away from others, for 10 days.
+They will also give guidance for shortening the length of quarantine to 7 days with a negative test.
+The contact tracer will enroll the “contact” in automatic symptom monitoring by text (SMS) every day for 10 days after their exposure to check on their symptoms (or provide a phone call instead if preferred).